 - Do you have a child with special needs who will need financial support after you’re gone?

 You may have different financial obligations like these than you did before – and you still may need life insurance.
-Here are five life insurance options you can consider when your term policy is about to end.
+Here are six life insurance options you can consider when your term policy is about to end.

 1. Make the same choice again